wavesplatform/docs.wavesplatform/docs/en/blockchain/glossary.md

 ### Transaction body bytes

-**Transaction body bytes** are the bytes of all the fields of the [binary representation](/en/blockchain/binary-format/transaction-binary-format/) of transaction except the ID and proofs (or ID and signature, depending on the transaction version).

-Based on the transaction body bytes, the transaction ID and the transaction signature are generated, see the [Cryptographic Practical Details](/en/blockchain/waves-protocol/cryptographic-practical-details) article for detail.

-### Transaction body bytes

 **Transaction body bytes** normally consist of all the fields of the transaction [binary format](/en/blockchain/binary-format/transaction-binary-format/) with the exception of the following fields:
 - transaction ID (it is not stored on the blockchain),
 - version flag,